Maambukizi Yanayopatikana Hospitalini kwa Watoto Wachanga

 While in the hospital, newborns are carefully monitored for any signs of infection.

-If doctors determine an infection is spreading through the nursery, they may give certain antibiotics to newborns who are not yet infected.
+If doctors determine an infection is spreading through the hospital nursery, they may give certain antibiotics to newborns who are not yet infected.
 This preventive measure is called prophylaxis.

 Hospital staff members give vaccines according to the routine schedule to any infant who is in the hospital at that time.
 Some vaccines are not given until the time of discharge.